raspberrypilearning/powerful-patterns/en/step_1.md

 + Use loops to `translate` the pattern to fill the screen
 + Animate how the pattern is created

-<p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">Patterns are all around us, in textiles, nature, art, traditions and design.
-The starting point of a pattern is called <span style="color: #0faeb0; font-weight:bold">a motif</span> an element that can be repeated and arranged in order to create many different patterns.
+<p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">Patterns are all around us, in textiles, nature, art, traditions, and design.
+The starting point of a pattern is called <span style="color: #0faeb0; font-weight:bold">a motif</span>, which is an element that can be repeated and arranged in order to create many different patterns.
 </p>

 --- no-print ---